-The Authority reported a decrease in the deferred outflow for the pension cost in the amount of \$39 for an ending balance of \$57.
-The Authority also reported a decrease in the deferred inflow for the pension cost in the amount of \$14,579 for an ending balance of \$37,425.
+The Authority reported no change in the deferred outflow for the pension cost for an ending balance of \$21.
+The Authority also reported no change in the deferred inflow for the pension cost for an ending balance of \$22,849.

-Total current liabilities increased from the previous year by \$946.
+Total current liabilities increased from the previous year by \$2,173.

-The Authority's reported net position of \$2,082,076 is made up of three categories.
-The net investment in capital assets in the amount of \$1,061,385 represents 51% percent of the total account balance.
+The Authority's reported net position of \$2,421,890 is made up of three categories.
+The net investment in capital assets in the amount of \$1,061,385 represents 44% percent of the total account balance.
 The net investment in capital assets (e.g., land, and office equipment); less any related debt used to acquire those assets that are still outstanding.
 The Authority uses these capital assets to provide housing support services for the tenants of the Section 8 Housing Choice Voucher Program; consequently, these assets are not available for future spending.
-There was no activity in this account for the fiscal year ended December 31, 2018.
+There was no activity in this account for the fiscal year ended December 31, 2020.
 The balance remained the same from the prior year.

-The second largest portion of the Authority's net position reflects its restricted position in the amount of \$868,987 which increased \$11,721 or 1% percent compared to the prior fiscal year.
+The second largest portion of the Authority's net position reflects its restricted position in the amount of \$986,511 which increased \$123,401 or 14% percent compared to the prior fiscal year.

-The Old Bridge Township Housing Authority operating results for December 31, 2018 reported an increase in unrestricted position of \$49,754 or 49% percent for an ending balance of \$151,704.
+The Old Bridge Township Housing Authority operating results for December 31, 2020 reported an increase in unrestricted position of \$147,908 or 65% percent for an ending balance of \$373,994.

-During the year, the Authority had a prior period adjustment in the amount of \$14,540 for the recording changes in deferred inflows and outflows in relation to the GASB 68 Net Pension Liability.
+During the year, the Authority had a prior period adjustment of \$2,164 as opposed to no prior period adjustment in the prior year 2019 for the recording changes in deferred inflows and outflows in relation to the GASB 68 Net Pension Liability.

-The following summarizes the changes in Net Position between December 31, 2018 and December 31, 2017:
+The following summarizes the changes in Net Position between December 31, 2020 and December 31, 2019: